 - A lines truck has a knuckle boom crane with a bucket for lifting someone to inspect power lines

-- A truck that collects your rubbish needs to lift the bins then compact it
+- A truck that collects your rubbish needs to lift the bins and then compact it

 - A car transporter needs to raise and lower the top deck

 - A sideloader needs to lift a container onto the skeletal trailer